AndrzejSzeszko/exercism-bd/README.md

 # exercism-bd
-This is exercism-cli wrapper to perform bulk downloads of exercises based on provided criteria.iwhbqfiuebqvb
+This is exercism-cli wrapper to perform bulk downloads of exercises based on provided criteria.iwhfevdvdfbvb